altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/boot-examples/ug-linux-boot-agx7-soc.md

 ## Intro

-This page contains instructions on how to build Linux systems from separate components: Hardware Design, U-Boot, Arm Trusted Firmware, Linux kernel and device tree, Linux root filesystem.
-This is different from the Golden System Reference Design, where all the software is built through Yocto.
+This page contains instructions on how to build Linux systems from separate components: Quartus Design, U-Boot, Arm Trusted Firmware, Linux kernel and device tree, Linux root filesystem.
+This is different from the HPS Baseline System Example Design, where all the software is built through Yocto.
 While the instructions use Yocto for building the root file system, alternatives could be used there, such as the buildroot utility for example.

 The key differences versus the HPS Baseline System Example Design are: